nus-cs2103-AY2122S1/tp/docs/team/hmanhduc2k.md

   * What it does: Refactor and implement most of Academy Directory GUI, with central theme of science fiction and space.
   * Justification: Refactoring Academy Direcotry is necessary to restructure how data are shown to users, how command results are displayed either as a log message or as a result shown.
 In addition, it separates Academy Directory from Address Book 3 completely.
   * Highlights: The major points of GUI refactoring includes:
-    * Changing the style and functionality of Menu Bar to add more clickable menu items.
     * Changing the background color, image, and logo of Academy Directory, and restructure front-end components for better usage.
     * Refactor style, opacity, border color, size, stretch, and other appearance-related attributes of the various components in Academy Directory to improve user experience.
     * Changing how list and student cards look like, how View Command will be shown, and how Help Window should look.